Modeling Long-Term Memory and Temporal Attention Shifts for Video Salient Object Ranking with a New Benchmark: Dataset

-To construct our VSOR dataset, we collect our videos and the corresponding eye-fixation maps and salient object masks from an existing video salient object detection dataset DAVSOD~\cite{fan2019shifting}.
-The videos in our dataset cover diverse categories and complex scenes, thus more challenging for VSOR (see the right part of Figure~\ref{fig:samples}).
+\textbf{Construction of the Dataset.} To construct our VSOR dataset, we collect our videos and the corresponding eye-fixation maps and salient object masks from an existing video salient object detection dataset DAVSOD~\cite{fan2019shifting}.
+The videos in our dataset cover diverse categories and complex scenes, thus making it more challenging for VSOR.

-Unlike RVSOD~\cite{wang2019ranking}, which directly generates the saliency rank from the eye-fixation maps and instance masks, we obtain the corresponding masks of the saliency rank by manually re-annotating the saliency rank from the salient instance labels provided by \cite{fan2019shifting}, with careful checking.
-Specifically, we ask five human annotators to rank the saliency according to the corresponding fixations and salient instance annotations from \cite{fan2019shifting}. \jy{After obtaining the initial saliency ranks from the human annotators, we carefully validate them to check if the saliency ranks align with the corresponding fixations and the GT salient instance annotations.} Figure~\ref{fig:syns} shows the difference between the saliency ranks generated by RVSOD~\cite{wang2019revisiting} and ours.
-The saliency rank from our dataset is more accurate, compared with those in RVSOD.
+Unlike RVSOD~\cite{wang2019ranking}, which directly generates the saliency rank from the raw eye-fixation points and instance masks without human annotations, we obtain the saliency rank \jychecked{based on the \textbf{human-annotated salient instance labels} originally from DAVSOD, which considers dynamic attention shifts}. \jychecked{Specifically, we first obtain the initial saliency ranks by ranking the number of fixation points at each salient instance with normalization.} \jychecked{After obtaining the initial saliency ranks, we carefully validate them by checking if the saliency ranks align with the corresponding GT saliency, since the raw fixations may not be exactly within the object.} Figure~\ref{fig:syns} shows the difference between the saliency ranks generated by RVSOD and ours.
+The saliency rank from our dataset is more accurate since we guarantee all GT salient objects are included.
 In particular, their approach of generating the saliency ranks may cause some salient objects in RVSOD to disappear from their salient ranks.

-We follow the training and test splits from \cite{fan2019shifting}.
-Our proposed DAVSOR contains 7,403 and 10,181 video frames in the training set and test set, respectively.
+Following the training and test splits from DAVSOD, our proposed DAVSOR contains 7,344 and 9,266 video frames in the training set and test set, respectively.